-- f.
-Add a ~300 g soil subsample to a jar and re-weigh the jar to determine the weight of soil in the jar.
-Ensure that each jar receives 300 ± 1 g soil, but do not fill the jars more than ~80%.
+- i.
+Note that prior to June 2014, NEON planned to archive only 1200 g soil so smaller samples were collected in the field and the final quantity archived may be <3600 g. - e.
+Label each jar and lid with the sample name along with "subsample#" as a suffix.
+Subsample number corresponds to the jar and will start at 1 and increase sequentially for as many jars as needed.
+For example, the first jar from a sample labelled "Woodworth_Pit1_16-32_Archive_2Bw" would be labelled "Woodworth_Pit1_16-32_Archive_2Bw_1". - f.
+Weigh each of the 8 labelled jars and jar lids and record the weight on the data sheet.
+Take care to keep the lid associated with the correct jar the jar and lid should have the same label. - g.
+Add a ~450 g soil subsample to a jar and re-weigh the jar to determine the weight of soil in the jar.
+Ensure that each jar receives 450 ± 1 g soil, but do not fill the jars more than ~80%.
 The jars are not completely filled to allow the samples to be homogenized in the jar prior to subsampling in the future.
-If the weight of soil added to the jar is outside 300 ± 1 g add or remove soil using a metal spatula/spoon.
-Record the weight of soil added to each jar in grams to one decimal place (e.g., 300.3 g) on the data sheet. - g.
-If 300g of soil cannot fit into the amber jars while leaving sufficient headspace, fill the jars to ~80% capacity and weigh.
-Then, add additional jars until 1200g of soil is to be stored. - h.
+If the weight of soil added to the jar is outside 450 \pm 1 g add or remove soil using a metal spatula/spoon.
+Record the weight of soil added to each jar in grams to one decimal place (e.g., 450.3 g) on the data sheet. - h.
+If 450 g of soil cannot fit into the amber jars while leaving sufficient headspace, fill the jars to \sim 80% capacity and weigh.
+Then, add additional jars until 3600g of soil is to be stored. - i.
 Proceed directly to Step 14. - 13.
 [Organic soil only] Gather the soil in one corner of the tray, remove rocks ≥10 mm and roots ≥5 mm diameter by hand, and mix it thoroughly by hand to ensure that the sample is homogenous. - a.
 Once mixed, avoid tapping or shaking the tray as this will lead to fractionation of the soil aggregates (e.g., small aggregates will move toward the bottom of the pile and larger aggregates will remain on top).
 This is important as it will ensure that the subsamples are as similar to one another as possible. - b.
-Weigh each of the 4 jars and jar lids and record the weight on the data sheet.
+Weigh each of the 8 jars and jar lids and record the weight on the data sheet.
 Take care to keep the lid associated with the correct jar the jar and lid should have the same label. - c.
 Use a clean metal spoon or spatula to add the soil to the jars.
 Add one spoonful to each jar sequentially and then repeat.
-This is important as it will minimize differences among the 4 subsamples.
+This is important as it will minimize differences among the 8 subsamples.
 In contrast, if you completely fill each jar before moving on to the next jar it is more likely that the subsamples will differ, because, for example, small aggregates may fall towards the bottom of the pile during the procedure, hence the last jar will contain disproportionately more small aggregates and fewer large aggregates. - d.
-If necessary the soil sample can be re-mixed by hand to ensure it remains homogenous while being weighed into the jars. - e.
-Ensure that each jar receives 300 ± 1 g soil, but do not fill the jars more than ~80%.
-The jars are not completely filled to allow the samples to be homogenized in the jar prior to subsampling in the future.
-Record the weight of soil added to each jar in grams to one decimal place (e.g., 300.3 g) on the data sheet.
-Based on this step, ~1200 g soil will be archived from each soil horizon/layer. - f.
-If 300g of soil cannot fit into the amber jars while leaving sufficient headspace, fill the jars to ~80% capacity and weigh.
-Then, add additional jars until 1200g of soil is to be stored. - 14.
-Seal the jar, ensuring that the correct lid was used, and remove any soil particles or dust on the outside of the jar.
-Place the jar in the TIS soil archive cabinets and record the location on the data sheet.
-If the jars must be moved between rooms to get to the soil archive, they shall be placed inside a secondary sealed container (e.g., cooler) to minimize the risk of spillage during transit.
+If necessary the soil sample can be re-mixed by hand to ensure it remains homogenous while being weighed into the jars.